drilonrecica/recica.dev/docs/audit.md

 ## Remediation Roadmap

+Current state: all originally recommended remediation items have now either been completed or explicitly accepted as risk.
+This section is retained as a closure summary, not as an open backlog.

 ### Immediate (`P1`)

-1. Add HSTS on all three public domains.
+1. [x] `AUD-001` Add HSTS on all three public domains.
-2. Bring `recica.dev` up to the same hardening baseline as `tools` and `labs`.
+2. [x] `AUD-002` `recica.dev` hardening-header gap recorded as `WONT DO` / accepted risk.
-3. Remove or minimize CSP `unsafe-inline` allowances, starting with `labs`, then `tools`.
+3. [x] `AUD-003` Remove or minimize CSP `unsafe-inline` allowances to the current practical limit.
-4. Upgrade `recica` to at least Astro `5.18.1` and re-audit the dependency graph.
+4. [x] `AUD-005` Upgrade `recica` to at least Astro `5.18.1` and re-audit the dependency graph.
-5. Prune production Docker images for `tools` and `labs` down to runtime-only dependencies.
+5. [x] `AUD-004` Prune production Docker images for `tools` and `labs` down to runtime-only dependencies.

 ### Near-term (`P2`)

-1. Add a root orchestration layer for build/test/audit so the repo can be verified end to end.
+1. [x] `AUD-006` Add a root orchestration layer for build/test/audit so the repo can be verified end to end.
-2. Add `astro check` and linting to `recica`.
+2. [x] `AUD-007` Add `astro check` and linting to `recica`.
-3. Update the root docs so the actual verification posture is accurate.
+3. [x] `AUD-007` Update the root docs so the actual verification posture is accurate.
-4. Clear the current `tools` lint failure before treating the snapshot as release-ready.
+4. [x] `AUD-008` Clear the current `tools` lint failure before treating the snapshot as release-ready.

 ### Backlog (`P3`)

-1. Replace the remaining Svelte favicon artifact in `tools`.
+1. [x] `AUD-009` Replace the remaining Svelte favicon artifact in `tools`.
-2. Normalize canonical handling on error routes.
+2. [x] `AUD-010` Normalize canonical handling on error routes.

 ## Execution Ownership

-This split is based on what is realistically controllable from the repository versus what must be changed in deployment or platform configuration.
+This split now records closure ownership.
+There are no remaining unresolved implementation findings in this audit; one item is explicitly accepted risk (`AUD-002`).

 ### Should be done by Codex